 All shielded cable must be twisted conductor pairs with either a foil or a braided shield.
 All signal lines should be shielded to prevent picking up stray signals from adjacent equipment.
-Connect the shields as shown in the plant wiring diagram (Figure 2-1).
-Wire exposed beyond the shield must not exceed 50 mm (2 inches).
+Connect the shields as shown in the plant wiring diagram (Figure 2-1), and install a wire (0.3-0.4 mm2/12-22 AWG) from terminal 13 to terminal 3 on each unit.
+Wire exposed beyond the shield must not exceed two inches.
 The other end of the shield must be left open and insulated from any other conductor.
 Do not run shielded signal wires with other wires carrying large currents.
 See manual 50532, EMI Control in Electronic Governing Systems, for more information.